Marriott to launch a new loyalty program

 One unified set of benefits – Members can combine their Marriott Rewards, The Ritz-Carlton Rewards and Starwood Preferred Guest (SPG) accounts into a single account.

 Starwood points will be referred to simply as “points,” and each existing Starpoint in your SPG loyalty account will be converted to 3 points.
-So, for example, if you have 1,000 Starpoints in your account, they will be converted to 3,000 points in August.
+So, for example, if you have 1,000 Starpoints in your account, they will be converted to 3,000 points.

 Larger hotel network – Members can book stays and earn or redeem points at 29 participating global brands, including 6,500 hotels in 127 countries and territories worldwide.
 Stays can be booked across the entire portfolio on Marriott.com, SPG.com, the Marriott and SPG apps and by contacting a customer engagement centers.